Prayag2/kde_controlcentre/README.md

 - Packages: `plasma-nm`, `kdeplasma-addons`, `plasma-pa`
 - KDE Connect

-## Plasma/Qt 6 Port Notes!
+## Plasma/Qt 6 Notes!
-Make sure to have the 'Qt 5 compatibility' package installed for QtGraphicalEffects to work!
+Make sure to have the 'Qt 5 compatibility' package installed for [QtGraphicalEffects](https://forum.qt.io/topic/121329/qtgraphicaleffects-not-available-in-qt6-qml/9) to work!
 You can install it on Arch using: <br />

-`pacman -S qt6-5compat` <br />
+`pacman -S qt6-5compat`

-To Do:
-- [X] Port plasmoid to Qt/Plasma 6
-- [X] Basic functionality (toggles, volume/brightness sliders, light/dark mode)
-- [X] Fix the media player section
-- [X] Fix the 'appearance' configuration section
-- [X] (Bug) Light/dark mode toggle sometimes not showing the correct status when first added.
-- [X] (Bug) Prompt alerts in the configuration page not working 'as expected' in certain situations.

 ## Installation
 #### KDE Store (Preferred way)